 Colours: Loads! | Weight: 30g | Rating: 9/10

-Reasons to buy: Superb lens clarity.
-Quick lens changes.
-Flexible frame is less prone to breakage.
+• Flexible frame is less prone to breakage

-A magnetic frame makes swapping between the two included lenses (clear and choice of Chromapop tint) a doddle.
-Both lenses are impressively clear and durable considering the inevitably regular cleaning eyewear is subjected to when mountain biking.
-Vision is unobstructed and every element of the Shift Mag is well made.
-A premium pair of glasses at a premium price.
+When we tested them we remarked that “both lenses are impressively clear and durable considering the inevitably regular cleaning eyewear is subjected to when mountain biking.
+Vision is unobstructed and every element of the Shift Mag is well made”.
+Which makes the Smith Shift Mags a premium pair of glasses at a premium price.

 Read our full test review of the Smith Optics Shift Mag glasses